dallison/neutron/neutron/docs/user_guide.md

 string msg_name       # Message field message name
 ```

 Thus an instance of the descriptor describes all the fields and types in a message.
 Each message contains such a descriptor in its `_descriptor` member, which is serialized `Descriptor.msg` message.

-In order to obtain a deserialized version of a message's descriptor, deserialize the `_descriptor` static member in the desired message type.
+The descriptor contains metadata for everything in a message.
+To access the descriptor you can use the static member variable `_descriptor` in the message struct or you can get it as an `absl::Span` by calling `GetDescriptor`.
+The descriptor data is encoded in compact serialized form (not standard format).

+Once you have the descriptor data, you can decode it using `neutron::DecodeDescriptor` passing either a pointer and length or the `absl::Span`.
+You now have an instance of a `Descriptor` which you can query for things such as the fields.

+There is a convenience function `neutron::FieldNames(const Descriptor&)` that will give you all the field names.
+Other metadata, such has the field details can be accessed directly from the `Descriptor` struct.

 ## Serialization and deserialization
 You can serialize your message to either a fixed size array (or `neutron::serdes::Buffer`) or to an automatically expanded heap-allocated buffer.
 The serialization can use either standard or compact format, with the latter generally resulting in smaller messages.